Taking a screenshot of your device

 Luckily this is easy on all devices, Windows, Mac, iOS and Android.

-In this Tekeez Tip, we'll show you how to switch on this great new feature.
+In this tip, we'll show you how to use this new feature on your iPhone.

 If you find yourself having intermittent problems with websites loading slowly, email not working and seeing out of date websites, you could be having problems with your DNS servers.